 The turmoil facing the retail industry has been well documented: foot traffic has been falling; more stores are expected to close within the next five years and retail companies are reducing headcounts.
 However, even though news reports of impending doom have been ample lately, they’re not painting an accurate picture of what lies ahead for fashion retailers.

 What’s actually happening is far more complex – a convergence.
-Fashion companies are merging click and brick operations and traditional retailers are powering up to meet their digital opponents head on, leveraging new technologies and making significant investments to go direct to consumer.
-A surprisingly strong performance of traditional retailers during the 2017 holiday season show evidence of this, and has experts assured that retail isn’t on its deathbed.
+Fashion companies are merging click-and-brick operations and traditional retailers are powering up to meet their digital opponents head on, leveraging new technologies and making significant investments to go direct to consumers.
+A surprisingly strong performance of traditional retailers during the 2017 holiday season shows evidence of this, and has experts assured that retail isn’t on its deathbed.

 A session that was all about the numbers, it was unveiled that retailers had stepped up their game by effectively using omnichannel strategies including buy online and pick up in store, which was on trend this holiday season.
 Economists and industry experts believe that the strong consumer economics will continue to rise and reach a record high in 2018 and that retail growth in 2018 is likely to exceed the 4.2% gain made in 2017.

 04. The digital road-map requires retailers to think five to ten years ahead

 At NRF 2018, Digital Transformation was on everyone’s minds, as fittingly themed “Retail Transformation: It All Starts Here”.
 With retail in the middle of a massive disruption, many conversations were centered on retail's biggest pain points — and the technology innovations needed to elevate the customer experience.

 During the panel session “The what and how of digital transformation: Three consumer expectations to meet now“, retail IT leaders and experts stressed on the importance of breaking down barriers between IT and the business side of the company, and making a push towards a “single source of truth”.
 They cited the way processes are set up internally as the biggest impediment.